DimitriosKoliat/Requirements_to_Database/README.md

 ## Overview

-This project aims to translate specified requirements into a fully functional MySQL database.
+This project aims to convert specified requirements into a fully functional MySQL database.
 The process involves converting the requirements into an Entity-Relationship (ER) diagram, then further refining it into a database schema.
 Finally, we implement the schema into a MySQL database.
 The project emphasizes the importance of normalization for efficient data organization.

 ## Tools